Principles of operator algebras: 5d. Quantum spaces

 (4) As a last technical comment, observe that the twisting operation performed in (2) destroys both the involution, and the trace of the algebra.
 This is something quite interesting, which cannot be fixed, and we will back to it, later on. \end{proof}

 In order to advance now, based on the above result, the key point there is the construction and interpretation of the trace $tr:M_N(\mathbb C)\to\mathbb C$, as an integration functional.
-But this leads us into the following natural question: in the general context of Definition 5.24, what is the underlying integration functional $tr:A\to\mathbb C$?
+But this leads us into the following natural, and quite puzzling question:

+\begin{question} In the general context of Definition 5.27, where we formally wrote $A=L^\infty(X)$, what is the underlying integration functional $tr:A\to\mathbb C$? \end{question}

-This is a subtle question, and there are several possible answers here.
+This is a quite subtle question, and there are several possible answers here.
 For instance, we would like the integration functional to have the following property:

 And the problem is that certain von Neumann algebras do not possess such traces.
-This is actually something quite advanced, that we do not know yet, but by anticipating a bit, we are in trouble, and we must modify Definition 5.24, as follows:
+This is actually something quite advanced, that we do not know yet, but by anticipating a bit, we are in trouble, and we must modify Definition 5.27, as follows: